gabmeow/Jolax/README.md

 # Jolax

 ## What is Jolax?
-Jolax is a new back-end language similiar to Java and C++.
+Jolax is a new back-end language similiar to Java and C.